Su Luopei (Robert Spence) Written Expression, WS 2024/2025

 The course will be structured in a number of blocks:

-The second block will involve becoming more familiar with the basic concepts of Systemic Functional Linguistics and the approach known as “genre-based literacy pedagogy”.
-There are two parallel “ways in" here — there will be reading material, as well as slide shows.
+The second block will involve becoming more familiar with the basic concepts of Systemic Functional Linguistics and genre-based literacy pedagogy.
+There are two parallel access routes here — there will be reading material, as well as slide shows.
 This block will also involve weekly exercise sheets — some of these will be questions on the reading material, others will involve analysing certain aspects of four short texts.
-During this part of the course, it is possible for students to work at their own pace and in their own time, but by the end of the second block we will have fully transitioned to synchronous learning via videoconferences on MS Teams plus-or-minus simultaneous face-to-face meetings in the classroom.
+During this part of the course, it would be theoretically possible for students to work at their own pace and in their own time, but by the end of the second block we will definitely have fully transitioned to synchronous learning via face-to-face meetings in the classroom with simultaneous videoconferences on MS Teams for those unable to attend in person.

 The fourth block will be the briefest, and will consist of general feedback.
 We will discuss grades, as well as arrangements for sending your results to the examinations office.

 All materials will be made available here on the course website.
-(If students express a strong preference for “having all the courses in one place on Moodle”, then I could set up an empty shell on Moodle which would simply point you to the course website.
-I must apologize for my laziness here—I am one semester away from retirement, and students have not yet made up their minds whether they prefer Moodle or MS Teams, and all of these different technologies require an enormous investment of time, a commodity which I no longer have.)
+If students express a strong preference for “having all the courses in one place on Moodle”, then I could set up an empty shell on Moodle which would simply point you to the course website.
+I must apologize for my laziness here—this is my 73rd semester of teaching; I am now in fact in retirement; and students have still not yet made up their minds whether they prefer Moodle or MS Teams; and all of these different technologies require an enormous investment of time, a commodity which I no longer have.
+I will therefore continue my time-honoured practice of hand-coding both website and handouts in TeX.

 Here you can find the plan for this semester’s work: